Chivas remains undefeated in preseason, one week before the start of Clausura 2022

 First, Leaño’s pupils beat Colima 8-0 in what was their first preparation match.
 The duel lasted four halves of 30 minutes each and the attack from Guadalajara was a feast of goals.

-The goals were: two by Fernando Beltrán, Ángel Zaldívar, Uriel Antuna, by then in the team, Hiram Mier, César Huerta, Eduardo Torres and Pável Pérez.
+The goals were: two from Fernando Beltrán, Ángel Zaldívar, Uriel Antuna, by then in the team, Hiram Mier, César Huerta, Eduardo Torres and Pável Pérez.

 Its second synodal was Mineros de Zacatecas, a team from the Expansion League.
 The Zacatecans were defeated 1-3 in a duel that also served as a tribute to Benjamín Galindo.